-The bus state logic and slave continue to operate in all Sleep modes, including Power-Down Sleep mode.
-If a slave device is in Sleep mode and a Start condition is detected, clock stretching is active during the wake-up period until the system clock is available.
-The master will stop operation in all Sleep modes.
+The bus state logic and Slave continue to operate in all sleep modes, including Power Down sleep mode.
+If a Slave device is in sleep mode and a START condition is detected, clock stretching is active during the wake-up period until the system clock is available.
+Master will stop operation in all sleep modes.